 - Large numbers of computers can be managed centrally

 - Excellent collaboration tools

 - Works seamlessly with Google Workspace for Education and other cloud-based applications which all of our students and teachers already use extensively

 The following are just a few examples of what students will do:

 - Use subject related apps in the classroom and at home

 Traditional methods of learning and teaching still have an important place in education and will continue in our school.
 Chromebooks should be seen as an educational tool, not as a replacement for these methods.

 There are obvious concerns about young people spending too much time in front of a screen, whether it be a smart phone, tablet or computer.
 We are not proposing that our students’ lessons will become entirely ICT based however, and use of the chromebooks will be an additional opportunity, rather than a replacement for the excellent teaching strategies already evident here at school.
 We know too that many parents have sound arguments for restricting access to social media sites, computer gaming and excessive internet browsing, but if educational ICT access is sacrificed in order to cut down ‘screen time’, then we are not setting the boundaries in the right place.

-Over the last two years all our teaching staff have received training in the use of the Google education environment, and we have carried out a number of successful trials using the devices themselves.
-More recently, we have three members of staff who have gained official ‘Google Educator’ certification.
-They work across the curriculum to ensure effective use of G Suite and the Chromebooks, by providing further training and guidance to both staff and students.
+Over the last three years all our teaching staff have received training in the use of the Google education environment, and we have carried out a number of successful trials using the devices themselves.
+More recently, we have two members of staff who have gained official ‘Google Educator’ certification.
+They work across the curriculum to ensure effective use of Google Workspace for Education and the Chromebooks, by providing further training and guidance to both staff and students.